DayvonAllen/eth-example-and-notes/README.md

   - `Full Node` - Keep the entire database and mempool of the blockchain and can mine transactions.
 - `Miner` - full nodes in the block chain that write transaction to the blockchain, they are paid a gas fee for using their computational resources in order to add transactions to the blockchain.
 - `Gas Fee` - a small amount of eth(measured in gwei or wei) paid to miners for using their computional resources to write a transaction to the blockchain.
+- There are two types of accounts on the eth blockchain, an Externally Owned Account(EOA) and a smart contract:
+  - `Externally Owned Account`(EOA) - An Ethereum Externally Owned Account consists of:
+    - `Ethereum State` - Where all of the accounts and the balances of those accounts are stored.
+      - The eth state contains your `address`.
+      - The eth state links to a structure which keeps the balance.
+        - This structure consists of the following:
+          - `Balance` - your account's balance in ether.
+          - `Nonce` - specifies the number of transactions you made from your account.
+  - `Smart Contract` -
 ---